zemclauchlan/Holocron/ISD/2 - Digital Applications/_topics/Bullet Implementation.md

 Texture the object as you would normally.

-> Search for "Metallic texture seamless" to find a metal texture for a bullet.
+> [!note] Search for "Metallic texture seamless" to find a metal texture for a bullet.
-{style="note"}

 ![Screen Shot 2022-10-04 at 9.51.14 pm.png](bullet-Textured.png)